itead/FishTank/Software/README.md

 set a timer, a lot of nextion components has been used inside.But do not worry, these components are set separately according to the function.
-I believe as long as you understand one function implementation way, you will naturally understand the others.In addition, the program increases the AT instruction set.Realization mechanism of some error handling in the process of attention
+I believe as long as you understand one function implementation way, you will naturally understand the others.In addition, the program increases the AT instruction set.You must pay attention to the realization mechanism for error handling in the program.

 # Folder Description